 The insurance and portfolio concepts have been used in ecology as metaphors rather than as strict applications of their economic counterparts.
 The shared conceptual basis between the economic and ecological concepts is simple: much like a diverse set of stocks or assets in a portfolio, an ecosystem process or property may, in principle, be viewed as an aggregate of the contributions of the various species, phenotypes or functional groups that make up the ecosystem to this process or property.
 For instance, analogous to the summed value of a portfolio of assets, an ecosystem's primary production is the sum of the productions of the various plant species it contains.
 If different plant species have biomasses or mass-specific productions that do not fluctuate in perfect synchrony, their contributions to primary production will partly compensate for each other (Gonzalez & Loreau, 2009), thereby decreasing fluctuations of total primary production.
-This is the shared essence of the "buffering" and "portfolio" effects in ecology (Doak et al., 1998; Tilman et al., 1998; Tilman, 1999; Yachi & Loreau, 1999).
+This is the shared essence of the 'buffering' and 'portfolio' effects in ecology (Doak et al., 1998; Tilman et al., 1998; Tilman, 1999; Yachi & Loreau, 1999).

-300 (1) Similarities and differences between insurance and portfolio theories in 301 ecology independent fluctuations (zero correlation) of species abundances through time, based on the assumption that independent fluctuations depict a statistical null hypothesis in the absence of biotic interactions (Doak et al., 1998; Tilman, 1999), although some authors adopted a broader view by allowing for non-zero correlations between fluctuations of species abundances (Doak et al., 1998; Thibaut, Connolly, & Sweatman, 2012).
-Economic portfolio theory, however, does not require that fluctuations of the various assets in a portfolio be statistically independent; it only assumes that these fluctuations are determined by external factors and are sufficiently decoupled, i.e., assets do not fluctuate synchronously and do not interact with each other (Section V).
+(1) Similarities and differences between insurance and portfolio theories in ecology

+Despite their strong similarity, the insurance and portfolio metaphors have been used in slightly different ways in ecology - and in ways that do not match their usage in economics (Table 1).
+The term 'portfolio effect' was used initially specifically to define the stabilising effect of biodiversity on ecosystem properties that results from independent fluctuations (zero correlation) of species abundances through time, based on the assumption that independent fluctuations depict a statistical null hypothesis in the absence of biotic interactions (Doak et al., 1998; Tilman, 1999), although some authors adopted a broader view by allowing for non-zero correlations between fluctuations of species abundances et al., 1998; Thibaut, Connolly & Sweatman, 2012).
+Economic portfolio theory, however, does not require that fluctuations of the various assets in a portfolio be statistically independent; it only assumes that these fluctuations are determined by external factors and are sufficiently decoupled, i.e. assets do not fluctuate synchronously and do not interact with each other (Section V).
 Absence of direct interactions between species does not entail statistical independence as fluctuations in species abundances are often partly driven by shared environmental factors that tend to generate positive correlations between them (Loreau & de Mazancourt, 2008).